 (a) the purpose of the draft scheme; and

-(b) where the draft scheme may be inspected; and
+(b) how the draft scheme is to be made available to the public in accordance with regulation 76A; and

-(c) to whom and during what period submissions in respect of the draft scheme may be made.
+(c) the manner and form in which submissions may be made; and

+(d) the period under subregulation (3) for making submissions and the last day of that period.

 (2) On completion of the preparation of the notice, the local government must advertise the draft local planning scheme for public inspection as follows —

-(a) publish the notice in a newspaper circulating in the scheme area;
+(a) publish in accordance with regulation 76A —

-(b) display a copy of the notice in the offices of the local government for the period for making submissions set out in the notice;
+(i) the notice; and

+(ii) the draft local planning scheme;

-(c) give a copy of the notice to each public authority that the local government considers is likely to be affected by the scheme;
+(b) give a copy of the notice to each public authority that the local government considers is likely to be affected by the draft local planning scheme;

-(d) publish a copy of the notice and the draft scheme on the website of the local government;

-(e) advertise the draft scheme as directed by the Commission and in any other way the local government considers appropriate.
+(c) advertise the draft local planning scheme as directed by the Commission and in any other way the local government considers appropriate.

+[(d), (e) deleted]

-(3) The local government must ensure that arrangements are in place for the local planning scheme documents to be made available for inspection by the public during office hours —
+(3) The period for making submissions on a draft local planning scheme is —

-(a) at the office of the local government; and

-(b) at the office of the Commission.

-(4) The period for making submissions set out in the notice referred to in subregulation (1) must be not less than —

-(a) a period of 90 days commencing on the day on which the notice is published under subregulation (2)(a); or
+(a) the period of 90 days after the day on which the notice is first published under subregulation (2)(a)(i); or

-(b) if the draft local planning scheme does not involve the zoning or classification of land — a shorter period approved by the Commission.
+(b) a longer period approved by the Commission.

+[(4) deleted]

+[Regulation 22 amended: SL 2020/252 r.
+11.]

 23. Land owner may be required to pay costs of publication

 The local government may require a person to pay the cost of the publication of a notice under regulation 22(2) if —